Planet Hollywood Resort

 There are plenty of places to eat.
 Restaurants include the popular coffee shop style Planet Dailies; a branch of the Chinese favorite PF Chang’s; a tremendous steakhouse, the bordello themed Strip House; the Asian inspired Koi; and the Earl of Sandwich, a deli-style concept from the descendants of the guy that first put meat between two slices of bread about 400 years ago; a burger joint from Gordon Ramsay; and more.
 Out front along The Strip are even more eateries including the rodeo themed PBR Rock Bar and Grill, and Sammy Hagar’s Cabo Wabo Cantina.

 The whole thing is surrounded by the Miracle Mile shopping mall featuring more than 100 boutiques, theaters, and more restaurants.
 It used to be fun when it was the Arabian themed Desert Passage, and although some of that detail work still exists, much of it was replaced by bland, sleek marble and white walls.
 Kinda boring.
 But there is an H&M, a Sephora, and a Bettie Page Boutique so who cares about the hallways?

-Headliner entertainment is the big draw here with full recurring production shows from Gwen Stefani, Backstreet Boys and others in the big theater and illusionist Criss Angel in the mezzanine theater.
+Headliner entertainment is the big draw here with full recurring production shows from Gwen Stefani, Christina Aguilera, and others in the big theater and illusionist Criss Angel in the mezzanine theater.
 Check the related reviews below for more shows and entertainment.